 "It's just been a rough three, four years, but really two years ago, it really got rough and everything started breaking down," Butler Jr. said.

-Shaker Heights Apartments, LLC is no longer the owner.
-Lenox at Shaker Square, LLC is.
+Shaker Heights Apartments Owner LLC is no longer the owner.
+The Lenox at Shaker Square LLC is.

-Lenox at Shaker Square, LLC, is offering a temporary place to stay for those relocating.
+The new ownership group is offering a temporary place to stay for tenants who have to move.

 The relocation building is across the street from Vista at Shaker Square.

-Cleveland's Director of Building and Housing, Sally Martin O'Toole, said the property owners have been forthcoming in wanting to solve the problem and help residents.
+Cleveland Director of Building and Housing Sally Martin O'Toole said the new property owners have been forthcoming in wanting to solve the problem and help residents.

-She told me there is well over five million dollars in needed repairs for Vista at Shaker Square.
+But she said there is well over $5 million dollars in needed repairs for Vista at Shaker Square.

-"They've started the work, however, they have run into some issues at 12500 [Shaker Boulevard] and 12600 [Shaker Boulevard] with massive water leaks related to a leaking boiler," Martin O'Toole said.
+"They've started the work, however, they have run into some issues at 12500 (Shaker) and 12600 (Shaker) with massive water leaks related to a leaking boiler," O'Toole said.
 "Also, the fire suppression system is no longer working, which has created a major, major issue."

-Martin O'Toole said new hot water tanks have been ordered as well as new boilers.
+O'Toole said new hot water tanks have been ordered, as well as new boilers.

 "They've been trying to do that for weeks before all of this came to a head this weekend," she said.

-Per a settlement agreement signed in December 2025, Martin O'Toole said Lenox at Shaker Square, LLC must make necessary repairs to the building in order for residents to continue living there.
+Under a settlement agreement signed in December 2025, Lenox at Shaker Square LLC must make necessary repairs to the building in order for residents to continue living there, O'Toole said.

-If not, Martin O'Toole said the city can take the ordeal back to court.
+If not, the city can take the situation back to court, she said.

-Due to the fire suppression system malfunctioning, Martin O'Toole said property owners are doing a 24-hour fire watch.
+With the fire suppression system malfunctioning, property owners are doing a 24-hour fire watch, O'Toole said.

 There are nine to 10 tenants who have yet to relocate.